1/f^{3/2} Spectral Density at the Phonon Bottleneck: Review of the phonon bottleneck

 where the $c$'s are specific heats.
-A large value of $\sigma$ indicates a relatively small phonon specific heat: hence it is a measure of the strength of the `phonon bottleneck'.
-Note that, in this treatment, $\sigma$ and $a$ are dimensionless, so the time $t$ and angular frequency $\omega$ are also dimensionless, defined with respect to some reference time scale.
+A large value of $\sigma$ indicates that the energy exchange rate between spins and phonons greatly exceeds that between phonons and bath -- hence it is a measure of the strength of the `phonon bottleneck'.
+Also it should be noted that the time $t$ here is measured in units of $\tau_{\rm sl}$.

-The situation of interest arises where $\sigma, a \gg 1$.
-The phonons are strongly bottlenecked but the spins relax relatively slowly, continually maintaining a far from equilibrium phonon population.
-This leads to an approximate steady state where the rate of change of the phonon population can be neglected.
+The limiting situation of interest arises where $\sigma, a \gg 1$.
+This is the scenario illustrated in Fig. \ref{Fig1}, which shows the numerical solution of the coupled equations for $a=100, \sigma = 500$.
+Under such conditions the phonons are strongly bottlenecked but the spins relax relatively slowly, continually maintaining a far from equilibrium phonon population.
+This leads to an approximate steady state where the rate of change of the phonon population can be neglected in Eq. \ref{pp}.
 Thus $|du/dt| \ll a$, and the right hand side of Eq. \ref{u} may be set to zero.
 This reduces Eqs. \ref{v}, \ref{u} to a single equation depending only on $\sigma$: